 When a Formal Complaint is accepted Simon's Rock will open a Formal Investigation.
 Investigations will be conducted by a trained, impartial investigator who may, at times, be assisted by one other investigator.
-The investigator(s) will either be an employee of Bard College or Bard College at Simon's Rock trained to conduct such investigations; the Director of Title IX and Civil Rights or Deputy Director of Title IX and Civil Rights themselves; or a neutral third party selected by the Director of Title IX and Civil Rights.
+The investigator(s) will either be an employee of Bard College or Bard College at Simon's Rock trained to conduct such investigations; the Title IX Coordinator or Deputy Title IX Coordinator themselves; or a neutral third party selected by the Title IX Coordinator.